-WSG endorses and is committed to pursuing activities that advance two cross-cutting principles across its core functions of research, outreach, education and communications: cultivating partnerships and practicing a commitment to diversity, equity and inclusion.
+WSG endorses and is committed to pursuing activities that advance two cross-cutting principles across its core functions of research, outreach, education and communications: cultivating partnerships and practicing a commitment to diversity, equity, inclusion, justice and accessibility.
+In addition, WSG is committed to infusing actions to address the challenges associated with climate change throughout the program's work.

 Partnerships: Partnerships are a cornerstone of the Sea Grant model.
 WSG cultivates partnerships by valuing and engaging the priorities, expertise, capabilities and participation of diverse partners.
-WSG collaborates with international, federal, tribal, state and local governments, local communities and businesses, and people from academia, K-12 schools and nongovernmental organizations on a wide variety of marine-related research, engagement, education and communication projects.
+WSG collaborates with international, federal, tribal, state and local governments; local communities; businesses; people from academia; K-12 schools and nongovernmental organizations on a wide variety of marinerelated research, engagement and education projects.

 WSG is especially interested in supporting collaborative projects and interdisciplinary partnerships.
 Partnerships among academic and research institutions, agencies, industry and user groups are encouraged.

-Diversity, Equity and Inclusion: To achieve organizational excellence, pursue its vision, and adhere to its mission, WSG maintains a commitment to diversity, equity, and inclusion by pursuing diverse perspectives and enhancing cultural understanding.
+Diversity, Equity, Inclusion, Justice and Accessibility: To achieve organizational excellence, pursue its vision, and adhere to its mission, WSG maintains a commitment to diversity, equity, inclusion, justice and accessibility (DEIJA).
 WSG works to create equitable access to resources and opportunities for Washington's diverse communities and seeks to reflect their voices and priorities.
 WSG's values are informed by environmental justice and are based in a culture of inclusion, respect, long-term engagement and accountability.

-WSG's commitment to diversity, equity and inclusion shapes the organization's investments, practices and social interactions.
+WSG's commitment to diversity, equity, inclusion, justice and accessibility shapes the organization's investments, practices and social interactions.
 Specifically, WSG strives to:

-- create a welcoming environment, so that each person feels accepted, valued and safe; - build community and learn from each other, honoring differences in background, skills, interests and values; - ensure the right of all people to live and work in a clean environment; - address root causes of unequal exposure to environmental hazards, as well as disparities in access to natural resources, opportunities and decision-making processes; and - nurture an atmosphere for open, honest and respectful exchange.
+- create a welcoming work environment, so that each person feels accepted, valued and safe; - build community and learn from each other, honoring differences in background, skills, interests and values; - ensure the right of all people to live and work in a clean environment; - address root causes of unequal exposure to environmental hazards, and eliminate disparities in access to natural resources, opportunities and decision-making processes; and - nurture an atmosphere that encourages open, honest and respectful exchange.

-WSG's DEI goals are outlined in the WSG Diversity, Equity and Inclusion 10-year Roadmap.
+WSG's DEIJA goals are outlined in the WSG Diversity, Equity and Inclusion 10-year Roadmap.
 Goals 8 and 9 (page 5) specifically describe strategies and outcomes related to the WSG research program.
 WSG encourages proposals that advance the goals, strategies and outcomes in the Roadmap.
-WSG encourages proposals to document how the project will engage and support underserved and underrepresented communities and individuals, and advance diversity, equity and inclusion.
-Investigators are encouraged to consider how their research may lead to environmental justice and how it may contribute to dismantling biases and racism.
+Specifically, WSG encourages proposals to document how the project will engage and support underserved and underrepresented communities and individuals, and how the project will advance diversity, equity, inclusion, justice and accessibility.